azizpunjani/contact-manager-express-backend/README.md

 POST | /users | Create a new user
 PUT | /users/id | Update an existing user
 DELETE | /users/id | Delete a specific user

+###TODO
+1. Move route logic out of app.js to respective routes directory.
+2. Better error handling on retrieval of record.